liamtreacy/microservice_example_project/progress.md

 Problem is that the rng docker container cannot connect to the rabbitmq container... think I need docker compose?

+Tried to copy this, but it fails.
+Due to a heartbeat issue maybe? https://github.com/dmaze/docker-rabbitmq-example/tree/master

+OK!
+Lots of problem BUT

+- docker-compose brings up the two containers.
+- the rng one fails
+- if wait a bit and manually restart, it's all good!
+- have seen random number messages appear in the ui
+- woohoo!

 ===
 Maybe it should be a lottery system?
 Could generate six number, puts the message out with them and the time?